How I Built an Open-Source Stream Production System

 steps:

-# 1. Check out this event config repo into countdown/
+# 1. Check out this config repo

 with: